Updated: Sep 10

-I looked up at Dad and said, "Yeah, but do I feed her?
-Do I still clean her cage every day?"
+With the innocence of a child, I looked at my dad and asked, "Yeah, but do I still need to feed her?
+Should I clean her cage every day?"

 Listen to the REAL questions being asked.